 As a member of East Anglian Chambers’ Family Law Team Kate accepts instructions from children, parents, or any other family member finding themselves caught up in legal proceedings relating to family breakdown.
 She also acts on behalf of Local Authorities, Guardians, Special Guardians and the Official Solicitor.

-In a wide-ranging public and private law ‘Children’ practice she has experience of cases involving: domestic violence including non-accidental injury and murder, sexual abuse, neglect, drug and alcohol addiction, child abandonment, intractable contact disputes and parental alienation, international relocation and reciprocal enforcement of orders.
+In a wide-ranging public and private law ‘Children’ practice she has experience of cases involving: domestic violence including non-accidental injury and murder, sexual abuse, neglect, drug and alcohol addiction, child abandonment, intractable contact disputes, parental alienation and international relocation.

 Kate has concern and understanding for her clients and can be relied upon to give firm and realistic advice based on thorough preparation.
 In court she is forthright and tenacious and widely respected by her colleagues.

-Kate is Public Access qualified and is happy to provide advice and/or representation in court directly to members of the public through Chambers.
+Kate is Public Access qualified and will provide advice and/or representation in court directly to members of the public through Chambers.

 When not in court Kate is an enthusiastic gardener and beekeeper and is kept fit walking her terriers around the beautiful landscape of Constable Country

 PGDL (City University)

 W v S (temporary relocation to non-Hague country) – Represented a mother opposing father’s application to take the child on holiday to a non-Hague country of which all parties (and the child) are citizens.
 Dealt with the issues of the status of a country which has signed the Hague Convention but has not been accepted by the EU, the force and impact of the UK-Pakistan Protocol and whether the father is able to provide sufficient assurances/safeguards under circumstances where abduction is a real risk